Ranger-Jim/baseball_dashboard/README.md

 Integrate a baseball API for live scores and player stats Optionally, add user authentication if needed
 Package the project for deployment (local or cloud hosting)

+**WISHLIST**
+- Add border to spring training cells
+- Strike out or somehow indicate games that have already been played
+- Start with basic public API use of displaying previous game scores in table